This page has information on Plasback, an accredited product stewardship scheme, which recycles agricultural plastics.

 Find out more

-The Plasback scheme [Plasback website], including information about costs, online bin and liner shopping, and how to book a collection.
+See the Plasback scheme [Plasback website] to read about costs, online bin and liner shopping, and how to book a collection.